 Many people who experience allergy symptoms in the fall assume that ragweed is to blame.
 Although ragweed is a major contributor to the pollen counts this time of year, your allergy symptoms may be caused by any of the plants that bloom in the fall.
 In addition to traditional fall weed pollens, in the Atlanta area, we have begun to see certain tree pollens as well.
 This may be due to the use of certain trees as ornamentals in landscaping.
 It is important to know your specific allergic triggers in order to properly treat your symptoms.
 An allergy skin test is the most accurate way to identify what is causing your symptoms.

-As leaves begin to fall later in the season, they can compost, keeping mold around well into late fall.
+Although mold spores are present in the air year-round, mold activity tends to be higher during the warm, humid months.
+And as leaves begin to fall later in the season, they can compost, keeping mold around well into late fall.
 If you are allergic to mold, your immune system will trigger an allergic response (runny nose, itchy eyes, congestion) treating the inhaled mold spores as an allergen.
-Although there are hundreds of types of molds, the most common allergy-causing molds include Alternaria, Aspergillus, Cladosporium and Penicillium.
+Although there are hundreds of types of molds, the most common allergy-causing molds include Alternaria, Aspergillus, Cladosporium, and Penicillium.

 - Antihistamines and other allergy medications including nasal sprays.